radroid/Hangman/README.md

 You can refer to [this guide](https://www.kevinlondon.com/2015/05/05/code-review-best-practices.html) for advice on Code Reviews.

 ## Project Status
 I tried to follow all the best practices of building a project as a software developer.
-It has been the first step I have taken to understand the some of the techniques and using them in practice.
-For now, **I have acheived everything I wanted to from this project.
-If you have any other ideas we could work on, please let me know.**
+This was the first step I took to understand some of the techniques and use them in practice.
+For now, I have acheived everything I wanted to from this project.
+If you have any other ideas we could work on, please [let me know](mailto:raj9dholakia@gmail.com).

 ## SUPPORT
-I am looking for a job ooportunity as a Software Developer and eventually Machine Learning Engineer in Canada.
+I am looking for a job opportunity as a Software Developer and eventually Machine Learning Engineer in Canada.
 It would mean a lot if we could connect and discuss what we can do for each other.
-Follow and Reach out to me one of the following places!
+Follow and reach out to me on one of the following places ⬇️

 ![Github Follow](https://img.shields.io/github/followers/radroid?label=Follow&style=social) ![Twitter Follow](https://img.shields.io/twitter/follow/Ra_Droid?label=Follow&style=social)

 ## LICENSE